erikrose/nose-progressive/README.rst

   * Show parameter values in the names of generated tests.
 (Bruno Binet)
   * Tolerate a corner case in skipped tests without crashing.
 (Will Kahn-Greene)
+  * Swallow chars that don't decode with UTF-8 when printing tracebacks: both in filenames and source code.
+(Thanks to Bruno Binet for some patches inspiring a rethink here.)

 1.3
   * Redo progress bar.
 Now it is made of beautiful terminal magic instead of